GCSEEnglish

 View mark scheme hint

-What is meant by 'perspective' in the context of comparing texts?
+What is meant by 'comparative analysis' in literature?
 [2 marks]

 2 marks